braungoodson/Fresh.js/README.md

 For a post:

 Posting requires a bit more detail.
 I chose this route because I really like objects.
 You'll just define your object, and then inherit from the `Fresh.Data` object.
-This is really just so Fresh can write URLs based of a user define procedure.
+This is really just so Fresh can write URLs based off a user define procedure.
 <pre>
 var User = function (fname,lname) {
 	this.fname = fname